 If respiration is disturbed, your mind becomes disturbed.
 Also, while your mind is disturbed by anger or excitement, your respiration also will get disturbed.
 If you get control over your mind, you will have control over respiration.
-Similarly, if you restrain the breathing, you could restrain your mind.
+Similarly, if you restrain your breathing, you could restrain your mind.
 Simply, Pranayama is the set of breath control exercises that restrain respiration.

 Understanding its meaning and definitions give you more idea of what is Pranayama.
 Let us have a look at its meaning first.

 The term Pranayama is the combination of two Sanskrit words: Prana and Yama.
 One meaning of Prana is Breath.
 In that sense, it is breath-controlling exercises or breath-regulating techniques.
 In other words, it is the control of Prana.

 Yama means to control or regulate.
 Prana has a wider meaning.

 What Is Prana?

 Prana is commonly understood as a breath.
 Actually, it is more than that.
 At the micro-level, it is the vital energy that connects all the parts of the body.
 It makes you feel like a whole, yet each cell of the body is different from one other.
 Breathe is one of the media through which the vital energy or Prana makes you connected and feel like a whole.